abramtan/chord-url-shortening/logic/READMEdemo.md

 In the interactive menu, enter `DEL`, followed by the IP address of the node you wish to trigger to voluntarily leave.
 The node will send messages to its successor and predecessor to facilitate the voluntary leaving procedure, and then freeze.

 **Correctness:** Enter `SHOW` to see the network's status.
-The node will still show up in the menu with successors and predecessors unchanged (since `DEL` essentially freezes the node), but the successor and predecessor of the node that left should themselves have changed their own predecessor resp. successor to form a new, fixed ring.
+The node will still show up in the menu with successors and predecessors unchanged (since `DEL` essentially freezes the node).
+The leaving node's successor predecessor should be set to the leaving node's predecessor, and it should have obtained the keys from the leaving node.
+The leaving node's predecessor successor list should now have the last node of the leaving node's successor list.

 ## Fail-Stop Faults: Permanent Fault